or how PCI works , called plug and play.

 This allows me go to RealTek (code 8168) home page (they are this chip maker ) and see every driver ever made for all operatings systems, supported by them.

-What is your WIFI is dead, what good is this PC to you now, from some its now useless. (or try the wired Ethernet jack)
+What if your WIFI is dead, what good is this PC to you now, from some its now useless. (or try the wired Ethernet jack to your router up first then get wifi up 2nd.)

 end easy way.